BetterBetting Trading Up 43,024.5% This Week (BETR)

-BetterBetting (CURRENCY:BETR) traded 11,349% higher against the U.S. dollar during the 24 hour period ending at 19:00 PM E.T. on November 22nd.
-In the last seven days, BetterBetting has traded 43,024.5% higher against the U.S. dollar.
-One BetterBetting coin can now be purchased for approximately $0.82 or 0.00001373 BTC on popular cryptocurrency exchanges.
-BetterBetting has a total market capitalization of $232.69 million and approximately $333,228.00 worth of BetterBetting was traded on exchanges in the last day.
+BetterBetting (CURRENCY:BETR) traded 11,349% higher against the US dollar during the twenty-four hour period ending at 15:00 PM Eastern on November 25th.
+One BetterBetting coin can currently be bought for $0.82 or 0.00001373 BTC on popular exchanges.
+BetterBetting has a total market cap of $232.69 million and approximately $333,228.00 worth of BetterBetting was traded on exchanges in the last 24 hours.
+Over the last seven days, BetterBetting has traded up 43,024.5% against the US dollar.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.